CSS Pontchartrain: Arkansas

 The Confederate vessels withdrew to Fort Pillow, and after learning of Union vessels in the area, sortied against them, only to quickly withdraw upon learning that the Union flotilla was both strong and prepared.
 Afterwards, Pontchartrain and Maurepas were transferred to serve on the Arkansas River and the White River.
 The two 32-pounder rifled guns were sent from Pontchartrain to St. Charles, Arkansas, on June 8, to be emplaced in a fortification there on the White River.
 According to historian Ed Bearss, Pontchartrain had been sent up the Arkansas River to Little Rock, so the guns had to be shipped by both rail and water to get them to St. Charles.
 Naval historian Neil Chatelain states that Pontchartrain first traveled up the White River, offloaded the cannon at St. Charles, and then traveled up the Arkansas River to Little Rock.
 Dunnington and some of his men stayed to St. Charles to man the guns, and were present on June 17 when Union troops overran the position in the Battle of St. Charles, although Dunnington and his men were able to escape capture.

 Dunnington marched the remaining sailors overland to return to Pontchartrain, which they then took down the Arkansas River to Fort Hindman.
 The ship's heavy guns were offloaded, and 35 sailors remained behind to man them, along with Dunnington.
-Pontchartrain then returned upriver to Little Rock, where the Confederates began the process of converting her into a naval ram and started arming her with wood and iron.
+Pontchartrain then returned upriver to Little Rock, where the Confederates began the process of converting her into a naval ram and started armoring her with wood and iron.
 Dunnington and his men were captured in mid-January 1863 in the Battle of Arkansas Post.
 Pontchartrain remained inactive into the summer.
 The only Confederate warship remaining in Arkansas, Pontchartrain was an item of concern for Union naval forces.
 In February, a strike up the Arkansas River to destroy the gunboat was proposed, but never occurred.
 Rumors spread in April that Pontchartrain was preparing to attack, but this did not occur either.
 Historian Mark K. Christ suggests that both movements did not occur because of low river levels.
+Unverified Union intelligence reports from July 1863 indicated that Pontchartrain had the capability to mount seven cannon, which were not present, and that iron armor had been added for protection of her engines.
 In September, as Union forces were about to capture Little Rock, the Confederates burned Pontchartrain.
 Christ states that she was burned on September 10, while naval historian W. Craig Gaines states that the burning occurred on September 9.
 A commemorative marker has been erected where the ship was burned.